Avian Influenza (H5N1)

 Directly to submitting agency upon completion of testing.

 None.
-Testing performed only after laboratory consultation.
+Testing performed only after consultation.

 Because the sensitivity of commercially available rapid diagnostic tests for influenza may not always be optimal, RT-PCR testing may be performed even if influenza rapid diagnostic testing is negative on patients meeting the clinical criteria for avian influenza infection.